Medicines for use outside the European Union

 Following the evaluation, EMA publishes its scientific opinion of the benefit-risk balance of the product, which aims to facilitate prequalification of the medicine by WHO and registration in the target countries.

-For guidance on procedural and regulatory steps involved, see Obtaining a scientific opinion on a medicine for use otside the EU.
+For guidance on procedural and regulatory steps involved, see Obtaining and maintaining a scientific opinion on a medicine for use outside the European Union.

 Medicine developers who obtain a scientific opinion from EMA for markets exclusively outside of the EU benefit from: